-- The diuretic properties of the radish leaves are well tested for.
+- The diuretic properties of the radish leaves are well tested.

 - Radish leaves have been considered useful in the treatment of piles.
 Though the reasons are not explained clearly, the dietary fibres and anti-inflammatory benefits may be the reason.

-- Just like most leafy vegetables, they are useful for the diabetics, the iron deficient and detox needed ones.
+- Just like most leafy vegetables, they are useful for diabetics, the iron-deficient and detox needed ones.